Licensed fish receivers

 Tagging southern bluefin tuna

-Fishers (permit holders) or LFRs must tag every southern bluefin tuna that’s caught.
-In most cases, the fisher will tag the fish - but if the tuna don’t have a tag when they are landed, then the LFR will need to do this.
-The tag is an essential part of the CDS.
-Without it, southern bluefin tuna won’t be accepted into certain markets.
+All southern bluefin tuna need to be tagged.
+In most cases, the fisher will tag the fish.
+However, if the tuna don’t have a tag when they are landed, then the LFR will need to do this.
+The tag is a requirement of the CDS.
+Without it, southern bluefin tuna won’t be accepted into markets.

 Find out more